jazerix/blockchain-exam/1-Distributed-systems-and-decentralization.md

 - How is the blockchain concurrent?
   - Transactions are executed multiple times by nodes participating in network, however they are ordered, thus actual concurrency is debatable.
 - Are centralized systems faster than decentralized?
-  - Almost always - centralized systems can concurrently split tasks.
+  - Almost always, centralized systems can concurrently split tasks.
 There isn't any inherent need for synchronization.
 - Do all transactions need to be executed in a permissioned blockchain (Hyperledger)?
   - No, you can specify an endorsement policy (the lower the higher the throughput)